On this page:

 3 |

 In this capstone course, students from different disciplines work collaboratively to apply classroom knowledge and diverse viewpoints to a challenge faced by a business or community organization.
 Combining their disciplinary perspectives for broader context, students will investigate and analyze the problem before presenting a solution.
-By adding a service-learning component that strengthens community ties, the course allows teams to showcase applied learning and technical skills in a project that expands the individual student’s workplace insights while also forging business connections.
-Pre-requisites:One of:
+By adding a service-learning component that strengthens community ties, the course allows teams to showcase applied learning and technical skills in a project that expands the individual student's workplace insights while also forging business connections.
+Pre-requisites:Manual Prerequisite

 Or